 Diseases Affecting Lettuce Plants

 Diseases affecting lettuce plants are either bacterial or fungal.
 Fungal lettuce diseases, such as damping off or sclerotinia drop (white mold), are caused by soil borne fungi that thrive in cool, damp soil and are primarily lettuce seedling diseases.
-Treating these lettuce diseases is achieved by spacing the plants apart to provide airflow and by reducing the amount of irrigation the seedlings receive.
+Treat these lettuce diseases by spacing the plants apart to provide airflow, and by reducing the amount of irrigation the seedlings receive.
 If you live in an area of more consistent precipitation and cooler temperatures, try planting fungal disease resistant lettuce such as ‘Optima’ to prevent lettuce seedling diseases from taking hold.

 Bottom rot, another fungal lettuce disease caused by Rhizoctonia solani, attacks more mature plants.
 Lesions appear on the plant at the midrib and leaf blade, causing rotting during warm, wet conditions.

 Bacterial leaf spot appears as small, angular lesions and progresses to larger lesions and necrotic areas, which dry out and eventually collapse.
 Sporulating downy mildew, caused by Bremia lactucae, also causes necrotic lesions but affects the older leaves of the lettuce first.
 The bacterium Rhizomonas suberifaciens afflicts the roots, causing them to become very brittle and resulting in small head sizes.

 Of course, there’s a variety of pests that assault lettuce plants, and many will spread common lettuce diseases as they move from plant to plant.